How to Get Off the College Waitlist

 Colleges do not place students on the waitlist to soften the blow of rejection or to spread false hope.
 The waitlist exists as a useful tool that provides institutions with a safety net against tough-to-predict yield rates.
-Note: a yield rate is the number of students who actually enroll divided by the number of accepted students).
+Note: a yield rate is the number of students who actually enroll divided by the number of accepted students.
 Thus the percentage of students plucked off the waitlist varies greatly from year to year and some schools are generally more “waitlist-friendly” than others.

-For example, highly-selective Vassar College accepted 48 of 566 (8.3%) of waitlisted students into the 2018-19 freshman class.
-Yet, a year prior, they accepted 74 of 472 (15.7%) off of their waitlist.
-Considering that the college’s overall acceptance rate is under 25%, neither of these figures should be particularly discouraging.
-Rhodes College, a top liberal arts college in Memphis, Tennessee accepted 51 of 214 (24%) waitlisters for the class of 2021.
-Perhaps encouraged by that success rate, 306 students accepted a place on the class of 2022 waitlist and only 42 were accepted for a 13.7% clip.
-Cal Berkeley may the most extreme example of a reason to keep your spirits high; they accepted 2,045 of the 3,725 waitlisted students aiming to join the 2017-18 freshman class.
-Macalester College, a Midwestern liberal arts gem in Minnesota took an equally encouraging 54% of purgatory-dwellers that same cycle.
+For example, highly-selective Vassar College accepted 96 of 570 (15%) of waitlisted students into the 2021-22 freshman class.
+Yet, two years prior, they accepted only 5% off of their waitlist.
+Considering that the college’s overall acceptance rate is around 20%, neither of these figures should be particularly discouraging.
+Rhodes College, a top liberal arts college in Memphis, Tennessee accepted 51 of 214 (24%) waitlisters a few years ago.
+Perhaps encouraged by that success rate, 687 students accepted a place on the 2021-22 waitlist and only one person was accepted!.
+Cal Berkeley may be the most extreme example of a reason to keep your spirits high; they accepted 1,651 of the 5,043 waitlisted students aiming to join one recent freshman class.
+Unfortunately, the acceptance rate for the waitlisted Class of 2025 was only 5%.

-Notable elite colleges that have, in recent years (even if not every year) sported double-digit waitlist acceptance rates include: University of Michigan (11.4%), Oberlin College (16.4%), and Lafayette College (27%).
+Some notable highly-selective colleges that have, in recent years (even if not every year) sported double-digit waitlist acceptance rates.
+These include: Purdue (although it was lower in 2021-22), Colorado College, Macalester, and Skidmore College.
 While one year’s results is not exactly a reliable signpost for what lies down the road, it is important to remember that you may simply luck into a good year for waitlist acceptances.

 Of course, the odds are not exactly forever in a student’s favor.
 The flip side of those moderately encouraging stats above is that many elite schools take only 1-2% off of their waitlists—others, at least in certain years, do not accept a single waitlisted student.

 Amherst is an extreme example of the sheer volatility of waitlist acceptance rates.
-Regular applicants in 2017-18 experienced a 12.9% acceptance rate and over 10% of the 590 waitlisted students ended up with an offer of admission.
-Overall, those seeking to join the 2018-19 freshman class were accepted at an almost identical 12.8% rate and yet none of the 836 hopefuls were plucked off of the waitlist.
-Similarly, of the 1,903 students offered a position on the class of 2022 Bates College waitlist, 994 signed up, and not a single student was ultimately offered admission.
-Two years prior, 49 students entered Bates via the waitlist.
+Regular applicants five years ago experienced a 13% acceptance rate and over 10% of the 590 waitlisted students ended up with an offer of admission.
+Overall, those seeking to join the 2021-22 freshman class were accepted at a 9% rate and yet none of the 788 hopefuls were ultimately offered a spot.

 The Ivies tend to have sizable numbers of students accepting places on the waitlist, which makes sense since they are often high-achieving students’ first-choice schools.
-Below are the most recent statistics available for Brown, Cornell, Dartmouth, Princeton, and Penn.
-Unfortunately, Columbia, Harvard, and Yale do not report waitlist numbers.
+Below are the most recent statistics available for the four Ivies that report waitlist stats:

 Some schools, like Carnegie Mellon offer students the option of joining their “Priority Waitlist,” which means you pledge to attend if admitted.
 It’s like an early decision equivalent to the waitlist round.
-In the class of 2022 admissions cycle, 109 of 2,310 students were offered spots in Carnegie Mellon’s freshman class.
-The previous year only four of 2,834 students were successful so, again, it remains a guessing game.
+In one recent admissions cycle, Carnegie Mellon admitted 288 of 3,461 waitlisted students.
+A few years prior, only four of 2,834 students were successful so, again, it remains a guessing game.
 Thirty-five of 5,319 students were admitted into the Class of 2025.